 For a number of years, my favourite destination in Mexico was the Riviera Maya, the stretch between Playa del Carmen and Tulum, principally because the cenote features are so darn cool with so many to explore.

 However, my love of surfing is even greater than my love of cave exploring and so I found my new home away from home in Sayulita.

 A Sayulita Love Story

 Puerto Vallarta had never been on my must-visit list, but I found myself there spontaneously one Christmas.
-I only had a few days, but keen to surf I hopped on a 1-hour bus to make an afternoon visit to the small town of Sayulita.
+We only had a few days, but keen to surf we hopped on a 1-hour bus to make an afternoon visit to the small town of Sayulita.
 I was instantly entranced.

 The attractively curving bay lined with palm trees is my exact favourite character of beach.

 Magically, there was a highly accessible easy/intermediate surf break direct from the main beach and a beginner area for teaching just beside.